Buying the perfect Christmas tree and keeping it green and fresh until Santa arrives is a crucial holiday responsibility, and it requires daily care.

 If you can’t do this and the cut tree has gone six to eight hours without water, it’s best to make another cut an inch or so off the end.
 Otherwise, sap can start to seal the original cut, preventing the tree from taking up water and drying out sooner than it should.

-18. Use regular tap water to keep your tree hydrated.
+16. Use regular tap water to keep your Christmas tree hydrated.

-19. Decorate your tree with LED lights to keep the needles fresh.
+17. Decorate your Christmas tree with LED lights to keep the needles fresh.

 Ditch the colored incandescent bulbs.
 The bigger the lights, the quicker the needles dry out.

 18. Turn your Christmas tree into a New Year’s tree.

 If your tree is still looking fresh after Christmas, turn it into a New Year’s tree!
 Hang balloons, streamers, toys, or hand-written wishes for the new year.

 19. Or purchase an artificial Christmas tree around Black Friday for $25 – $186.

 Black Friday is an awesome time to buy artificial Christmas trees, and we’ve been monitoring which retailers offer the best prices for any size tree.